zachleat/zachleat.com/_posts/2025-08-01-faster-builds-with-eleventy-img.md

 - It uses an on-request image processing engine to avoid processing images during local development.
 - It uses a hash for output file name and checks the target file location to avoid reprocessing images.

 The biggest drawback with the third method is that when you’re building on a deployment server, these environments start with an empty output folder (and thus, an empty disk cache).
-What can we do to re-use the disk cache and avoid reprocessing unchanged images with every build?
+What can we do to re-use the disk cache and avoid reprocessing unchanged images on each new deploy?

-With just a [few lines of configuration code](https://github.com/zachleat/zachleat.com/commit/eead25b5b38431d3b61bfb318a186d3214c45260) to create an intermediate output folder in a location that gets persisted between builds (`.cache`), I was able to drop my site’s build time from an embarrasing `9:40` down to a respectable `3:56` {% icon "fas:trophy" %} (for throughput info, the output folder has 7,779 files weighing 492.7 MB).
+With just a [few lines of configuration code](https://github.com/zachleat/zachleat.com/commit/eead25b5b38431d3b61bfb318a186d3214c45260) to create an intermediate output folder in a location that is persisted between builds (`.cache`), I was able to drop my site’s build time from an embarrasing `9:40` down to a respectable `3:56` {% icon "fas:trophy" %} (for throughput info, the output folder has 7,779 files weighing 492.7 MB).

 I think this approach is **very reusable** and we’ll likely bundle it into a future version of Eleventy Image.
 Until then, you can use it yourself by adding the following lines of configuration: